kushal256/dev/packages/contracts/test-report.md

-      ✓ adjustTrove(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustTrove(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustTrove():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustTrove(): changes LUSDToken balance by the requested decrease (529ms) ✓ adjustTrove(): changes LUSDToken balance by the requested increase (577ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustTrove(): Changes the LUSD debt in ActivePool by requested decrease (541ms)
+      ✓ adjustTrove(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustTrove(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustTrove():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustTrove(): changes DebtToken balance by the requested decrease (529ms) ✓ adjustTrove(): changes DebtToken balance by the requested increase (577ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustTrove(): Changes the LUSD debt in ActivePool by requested decrease (541ms)